AskEARN | Small Business Toolkit: Hire Workers with Disabilities Skip to main content

 Talent and Career Development Pipelines

-- Talent Development: Explore how work-based learning opportunities, such as internships and apprenticeships, can help you build a diverse talent pipeline.
+• Talent Development: Explore how work-based learning opportunities, such as internships and apprenticeships, can help you build a robust talent pipeline.

-- Internships: Internships can be an effective strategy for achieving disability diversity.
+• Internships: Internships can be an effective strategy for hiring disabled employees.
 Organizations that offer internships for people with disabilities are 4.5 times more likely to hire a person with a disability than those that do not.